MosheShimTDX/nestjs-typeORM-postgres-jest_testing-fundamentals/README.md

 ## Nestjs workflow and pattern
 First is importent to know that nest is depended on 'express'.
 Express is a server framework for node, there will a lot of use in express.

-Modules-
+## Modules

 The nest framework is devided to modules. every module contains its providers (usually services), controllers and other imports that the module needs like other modules or classes.
 The module that was created at first is the app module. in this module you will import all the other smaller modules and other global imports like typeORM connection.

 The module will be decorated with @Module and the imports will be inside the decorator

 @Module({
-  imports: [TypeOrmModule.forRoot(), BookModule, AuthorModule], //TypeOrmModule.forRoot find ormconfig.json automatically and uses the configurations for connecting to the db server
+//TypeOrmModule.forRoot find ormconfig.json automatically and uses the configurations for connecting to the db server
+  imports: [TypeOrmModule.forRoot(), BookModule, AuthorModule],
   controllers: [AppController],
   providers: [AppService],
 })
 export class AppModule {}

-Controllers-
+## Controllers

 Controllers are the api gateway, they handle the end points.
 Usually the controllers wont do any buisness logic, they may use other classes for authentication the request or validating the body but not containing the buisness logic inside of them.